Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 TIGER BOWLS SKINS SCORING

-• On the first day we played five games of eight ends (of fours)
+• On the first day we played six games of eight ends (of fours)

 • In each game after 3 ends two points were allocated to the team scoring mosts shots (or one each for a draw)